yeffrimic/blinker_bluetooth/README.md

 * 5v power source

 ## Connections:
-pin 12 is connected to the din \n pin 11 is connected to the CLK pin 10 is connected to cs pin 0 is connected to TX from bluetooth pin 1 is connected to RX from bluetooth
+pin 12 is connected to the din

+pin 11 is connected to the CLK

+pin 10 is connected to cs

+pin 0 is connected to TX from bluetooth

+pin 1 is connected to RX from bluetooth

 Yeffri J. Salazar